Tadpole person

 An example of a tadpole person in a drawing by a child aged 4½.

 A tadpole person or headfooter is a simplistic representation of a human being as a figure without a torso, with arms and legs attached to the head.
 Tadpole people appear in young children's drawings before they learn to draw torsos and move on to more realistic depictions such as stick figures.

-Preschoolers who draw tadpole people will generally not draw torsos, even when instructed to include features that are part of the torso, such as a belly button.
+Preschoolers who draw tadpole people generally do not draw torsos, even when instructed to include features that are part of the torso, such as a belly button.
 Instead, they tend to draw the feature onto the tadpole person without modifying the figure.

 Clinical significance

 A child's drawing of a family, represented as tadpole people.

 In cognitive tests such as the Draw-a-Person test, the drawing of tadpole people by adults may indicate a cognitive impairment.
 For example, patients with dementia tend to draw tadpole people when tasked to draw human figures.